Navy aims to become self-reliant by 2047: Navy Chief Admiral Kumar | Law-Order

 - India

-On modernisation of the Navy, he said assurances have been given to the government that the force will become 'Atmanirbhar' (self reliant) by 2047 and several measures are being initiated to meet the target.
+The Navy Chief also said that the Indian Navy is set to open all its branches for women from next year.

-He also said that the Navy keeps a strong vigil over movements of various Chinese military and research vessels in the Indian Ocean Region.
+On possible challenges from China, he asserted that the Navy keeps a strong vigil over movements of various Chinese military research and fishing vessels in the Indian Ocean Region.

+Listing initiatives to bolster the Navy's operational prowess, he said a draft cabinet note is being prepared for the proposed indigenous twin-engine deck-based aircraft, adding the plan is to have a prototype of the jet by 2026 while its production would start by 2032.

+The Navy celebrates December 4 as Navy Day to commemorate its daring attack on Karachi harbour and its decisive victory in the 1971 Indo-Pak war.

 ''We are still working on what size it should be and what its capabilities should be.
 Right now we have put a hold on it because we have just commissioned INS Vikrant.
 We are quite happy with the ship.
 The way the ship performed in the trial,'' Admiral Kumar said when asked about the IAC II.

 India's first indigenously-built aircraft carrier INS Vikrant (IAC I) was commissioned in September.
 The aircraft carrier, with a displacement of 40,000 tonnes, was built at a cost of around Rs 23,000 crore.
-The Chief of Naval Staff also said that the Navy is examining whether it should look at the repeat order of the IAC I instead of going for the IAC II.
+People familiar with the issue said the cost of building the IAC II was a major discussion point as there has been a view in the defence establishment that the Navy should focus on enhancing its fleet of submarines rather than spending close to Rs 50,000 crore on the aircraft carrier.

 ''It (IAC I) was 'Atmanirbharta' (self-reliant) in full bloom.
 So We are also currently examining whether we should look at the repeat order of the IAC I instead of going for the IAC II to capitalize on the equities which are available to the country,'' he said. ''It is right now at the discussion stage.
 We have not yet firmed up our mind nor have we taken it up to the government,'' Admiral Kumar said.